tasooshi/horrors/README.md

 * **2021/12/12** Beta (v0.4)
     * A bit of asyncio cleaning up
-    * Fixed examples to match the new interfaces
+    * Fixed examples to match the new API
-    * Simplified services imports
+    * Simplified services imports and generally everything
     * Changed default ports
     * Added requirements to setup.py
+    * Replaced requests with aiohttp
 * **2021/08/26** Beta (v0.3)
     * Yet another refactoring.
     * Added full HTTP support using Flask.